 Some of the most famous strike episodes in the history of the American coal industry occurred in West Virginia between 1910 and 1933, including the Paint Creek-Cabin Creek strike of 1912-13; the Mine War of 1920-21, which included the March on Logan, the Battle of Blair Mountain, and the Matewan Massacre; and the Monongalia-Fairmont coalfield wars, which occurred between 1927 and 1931.

 It was not until the Franklin Roosevelt era that the federal government stepped in to help the miners.
-The National Industrial Recovery Act passed in 1933 to help industry and labor during the Depression, established an eight-hour day and minimum wage provision, granted workers the right to organize unions, and provided incentives for companies to abandon costly and unpopular paternalistic policies.
+The National Industrial Recovery Act was passed in 1933 to help industry and labor during the Depression, established an eight-hour day and minimum wage provision, granted workers the right to organize unions, and provided incentives for companies to abandon costly and unpopular paternalistic policies.
 Afterward, coal companies sold off the miners’ houses and ceased to provide community services, such as education, police, and fire protection, and abandoned many of the mining towns altogether.

 Since the 1930s, the union has been a powerful force in procuring welfare, retirement, and many other benefits for the miners.

 During the Depression and World War II, the coal industry introduced more labor-saving machinery.
-Miners resisted mechanization, but this was overcome when the union negotiated an agreement with the operators accepting a reduction in the number of workers but ensuring that the increased productivity would result in higher pay and shorter working hours for the miners who remained.
+Miners resisted mechanization, but this was overcome when the union negotiated an agreement with the operators accepting a reduction in the number of workers but ensuring increased productivity would result in higher pay and shorter working hours for the miners who remained.

 Over the next half-century, tonnage and employment increased dramatically.
 By 1950, some 125,000 West Virginia coal miners lived and worked in more than 500 company towns built to house them and their families.
 There are no company-owned towns today, although remnants of many survive as privately owned communities.

-By the 1970s, mining was revolutionized again by the introduction of computerized longwall mining which sheared coal off sections hundreds of feet long onto conveyor belts.
+By the 1970s, mining was revolutionized again by the introduction of computerized longwall mining, which sheared coal off sections hundreds of feet long onto conveyor belts.